|site search by freefind|

 In love He predestined us - Why did the Father choose us?
 Because of love.
 Love is a decision before it is an emotion.
 The Father chose to express His eternal love.
 He did not have to do this.
 Within the Trinity there was perfect unity, perfect fulfillment and perfect love.
 There was no need in God to create or share His love with others.
 It was a choice.
 God chose to create and He chose to love.
 He chose the ones to whom He would reveal His love before the creation of the universe.
 We were chosen.
 As chosen ones we cannot refuse the call.
 We do not recognize the call until after we have come through the process of salvation - justification.
 But our failure to recognize it does not change the fact.
 This should give us confidence and joy.
 We are chosen by Almighty God.
 We are His.
 No one or nothing can ever change that.

 Adoption is always at the choice of the one doing the adoption.
 It was God's choice to adopt us.
-It was His choice to expand His family.
+It was His choice to expand the family of God.
 As we enter the family of God we become His sons and daughters.
 We are sons of God.
 We have rights and responsibilities.
 It means we have access to all the resources of the family as it is the will of the Father to give them.
 There is no shortage.
 There can be no shortage with God.
 We are no longer outsiders, we are on the inside.
 We all know what it is like to be an outsider shut out by friends, family, churches.
 But not with God.
 We are all included.
 We are all on the inside, loved members of the family.
-Our faces are no longer pressed against the pane looking at the wonderful things happening inside while the snow drifts around our bare feet.
+Our faces are no longer pressed against the pane of glass looking at the wonderful things happening inside while the snow drifts around our bare feet.
 No, we are inside beside the fire laughing and eating with our family.
 We can never be disinherited.
 Once we have been adopted, it is forever.

 However, we now also have the responsibility to uphold the family name.
 We have the responsibility to maintain the family honour, to represent it in the world the way the Father wants it represented.
 We are not to look out for our own best interests, but we are press the interests of our family.
 We are to expand our family's influence and prosperity.
 We are to work under the direction of our Father for the benefit of our brothers and sisters.
 We are to sacrifice to see them provided for.
 We are to prefer them above ourselves.
 Being part of a family is a great thing and demands our all.

 through Jesus Christ - The only way this is possible is because of Jesus Christ.
-He did not look after His own interests, but put the desire of the Father and needs of the family above His own welfare.
+He did not look after His own interests, but put the desire of the Father and needs of the family of God above His own welfare.
 As the elder Brother He provided the way which would make all this possible.
 Without Jesus, we have nothing, can do nothing, are nothing.
 Jesus is the only Way.
 Any attempt to find another way, including legalism, takes glory away from Jesus.
 Everything we have or ever will have is through Jesus Christ.

 in accordance with His pleasure and will - It was the Father's pleasure and will to adopt us as sons and daughters.
 He did not have to do it.
 There was no obligation on His part.
 He could have left us as hell-deserving, hell-bound rebels.
 He could have left us in the filth of our sin.
 We were more than unattractive, we were mean spirits of hate and spite actively working against everything that was good and right.
 We were self-indulgently slaving for a master who was seeking the ruin of everything God had made and everything God is.
 Yet in the greatness of the Father's love and mercy it was His pleasure to reach down and change our hearts.
 It was His pleasure, His delight to take a sin-destroyed person and change him into a son or daughter in the family of God.
 He took that person, loved him, saved him, and made him a co-heir with His own beloved and perfect Son.
 That the Father would do this boggles the mind.
 Yet He wanted to do this.
 It was His pleasure and His will.